drupal-composer/drupal-project/README.md

 ### Should I commit the contrib modules I download

 Composer recommends **no**.
 They provide [argumentation against but also workrounds if a project decides to do it anyway](https://getcomposer.org/doc/faqs/should-i-commit-the-dependencies-in-my-vendor-directory.md).

+### How can I apply patches to downloaded modules?

+If you need to apply patches (depending on the project being modified, a pull request is often a better solution), you can do so with the [composer-patches](https://github.com/cweagans/composer-patches plugin) plugin.